LunarG/VulkanTools/vkconfig/vkconfig.md

 There are two more tools at the top of the active layer selector: the expiration duration and the refresh button.
 The refresh button is the simpler of these tools &mdash; it simply searches the paths specified by the layer locations widget for layers.
-This can be useful when adding or removing layers in these locations while vkconfig is running, since vkconfig will not pick up these changes by default.
+This can be useful when adding or removing layers in these locations while Vulkan Configurator is running, since it will not pick up these changes by default.
 The expiration duration is a little more complex.
-The expiration provides a mechanism so that the layer selections provided by vkconfig will expire (that is, they will stop having any effect) after a given time.
+The expiration provides a mechanism so that the layer selections provided by Vulkan Configurator will expire (that is, they will stop having any effect) after a given time.
 The prevents a user from setting specific layers as overrides and forgetting that these layers will still be enabled, days, months, or even years later.
 The default expiration is 12 hours, meaning that all layer selections will no longer work 12 hours after the layer selections are saved.
 Resaving layer selections does extend the expiration to 12 hours from the new save.